Barbecue Sauce Recipe |

 4 tb Peanut oil

 Cut green onions into 3/4" pieces.
 Cut boned breast into small pieces.
 Mix cornstarch, soy, wine, and slightly beaten egg white.
 Add remaining marinade ingredients and blend well.
 Add chicken and marinate overnight in refrigerator.
 Heat oil in wok.
 Add chicken.
 Stir fry until chicken is white, then add ginger and scallion.
 Cook a few more seconds, add peanuts, add seasonings.
 When sauce is slightly thickened and coats food, remove and serve hot.
-Posted on GEnie by C.NORBERG [Kit], Feb 18, 1992 MM by Sylvia Steiger, GEnie THE.STEIGERS, CI$ 71511,2253, GT Cookbook echo moderator, net/node 004/005
+Posted on GEnie by C.NORBERG [Kit], Feb 18, 1992 MM by Sylvia Steiger, GEnie THE.STEIGERS, CI$ 71511,2253, GT Cookbook echo moderator, net/node 004/005"Apple Filling For Strudel"

 "Oi Naani (Uzbek Home Style Bread)"